-Caloric needs vary based on the individual, but the general recommendation is 2,500 calories for men and 2,000 calories for women, according to a medical review published in 2021.
-Since many consumers considering Nutrisystem are overweight and looking to diet, we would assume their baseline caloric needs are even higher on average.
+Caloric needs vary based on the individual, but the general recommendation is 2,500 calories for men and 2,000 calories for women, according to a 2021 medical review.

-If an overweight man with a base metabolic need for 3,000 calories cuts to a caloric deficit of 2,600 calories to lose weight, he’d need an average of nearly 900 calories per meal.
-A woman cutting to 1,600 calories would need over 500 calories per meal (assuming 3 meals daily in each case).
+If an overweight man with a base metabolic reqiurement of 3,000 calories cuts to a caloric deficit of 2,600 calories per day to lose weight, he’d need an average of nearly 900 calories per meal.
+A woman cutting to 1,600 calories would need over 500 calories per meal (assuming three meals daily in each case).

 Three Nutrisystem meals and a snack only averages around 1,000 total calories.
-This isn't sufficient for the vast majority of the population, even for those dieting.
+This simply isn't sufficient for the vast majority of the population, even for those dieting, which is why we're unconvinced about the long-term effectiveness of this program.

-Extreme diets can be effective short-term for weight loss, but adherence long-term can be unsustainable.
-If people are hungry and have food cravings over long periods of time, often they break the diet and start binging.
-This is why the vast majority of people on commercial weight loss programs regain the weight, as documented in a medical review.
+If people are hungry and have food cravings, they often they break the diet and start binging.
+This is why the vast majority of people on commercial weight loss programs regain the weight, as documented in a 2018 medical review.

 Is Nutrisystem Healthy?

-All of the animal products used (meats, cheese, butter, etc.) can be assumed to be sourced from conventionally-raised feedlot animals rather than grass-fed animals, since Nutrisystem doesn’t state otherwise.
+We assume that all of the animal products (meats, cheese, butter, etc.) are sourced from conventionally-raised animals rather than grass-fed animals, since Nutrisystem doesn’t state otherwise.

-We know from medical research that products from pastured animals are healthier, because they’re more nutrient-dense, have a more optimal fatty acid ratio of omega-3 vs. omega-6 fats, and tend to be lower in toxins and other contaminants.
+We know from medical research that food sourced from pastured animals is healthier, because it's more nutrient-dense, has a more optimal fatty acid ratio of omega-3 versus omega-6 fats, and tends to be lower in toxins and other contaminants.

 Many Nutrisystem meals also contain additives we consider unhealthy such as preservatives, colorants, added sugars, and added synthetic vitamins.

-As stated in the intro to this article, Nutrisystem has different plans but their most popular are their Women's Plans and Men's Plans.
+Nutrisystem has different plans, but their most popular are their Women's Plans and Men's Plans.

-The most popular Women's Plan currently costs $12.14 per day, which equates to $364.2 per month with monthly auto-delivery.
-One-time orders are significantly more expensive at $22.08 per day.
+The most popular Women's Plan currently costs $12.50 per day, which equates to $375 per month with monthly auto-delivery.

-The most popular Men's Plan currently costs $13.39 per day, which equates to $401.7 per month with monthly auto-delivery.
-One-time orders are significantly more expensive at $24.35 per day.
+The most popular Men's Plan currently costs $14.29 per day, which equates to $428.70 per month with monthly auto-delivery.

 These prices are relatively cheap, but it's important to keep in mind the low calorie counts of the meals.

-As we referenced in our review of It Works gummies, a health and wellness brand recently had to recall several of their products because all of the added vitamins and minerals caused toxicity to some consumers.
-Unless an individual has a documented vitamin or mineral deficiency, taking seemingly random blends of added vitamins and minerals seems illogical.
+As we referenced in our review of It Works gummies, a different health shake brand recently had to recall several of their products because all of the added vitamins and minerals caused toxicity to some customers.

-The study in question compared how much weight loss occurred in real patients using different commercial diet programs.
+A 2017 clinical trial compared weight loss in overweight and obese women who were using different commercial diet programs.
 The trial lasted 12 weeks.

 Those on Nutrisystem lost an average of 11.09 pounds, while those on Jenny Craig's meal plan lost an average of 11.77 pounds.